 The national symposium aims to increase availability and accessibility of high-quality human rights research products in Zimbabwe.

-The research papers and policy briefs focused on key aspects of human rights namely: human rights and sustainable development; human rights implications of social, political, economic and legal responses to the Covid-19 pandemic; Covid-19, gender and human rights and devolution and the promotion of human rights in Zimbabwe.
+The research papers and policy briefs focused on key aspects of human rights namely: human rights and sustainable development; human rights implications of social, political, economic and legal responses to the Covid-19 pandemic; Covid-19, gender and human rights; devolution and the promotion of human rights in Zimbabwe; business and human rights; and climate change, environment and human rights.

 The human rights methodology workshop and mentorship of researchers during the course of their writing has improved knowledge on human rights research methodologies, as well as increased opportunities to exchange information, experiences, and best practices and engage in joint research, for Zimbabwean researchers.